ashwinvin/websurfx/README.md

 > For full configuration instructions, see: [**Configuration**](docs/configuration.md)

-Websurfx is configured through the config.lua file, located at `anvesh/config.lua`.
+Anvesh is configured through the config.lua file, located at `anvesh/config.lua`.

 **[⬆️ Back to Top](#--)**